plausible/docs/docs/top-referrers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Your "**Top Sources**" report shows which referral sources are driving traffic to your website.
 You can use it to understand which marketing and promotional activities are working well and are driving traffic.
+Click on any referral sources to see the referral drilldown with further details.

 The referral sources are counted only when they start a new session on your site.
 This prevents external domains such as a payment gateway that the user is being taken through to show up in the referrers list.
 No need for you to manually exclude referrers.